 - Training and Development Opportunities

-For this post, the normal working week is a five day week, Monday to Friday.
-The normal working day will be 09.00 to 17.00 However, regular early morning and evening working will be expected as part of the role for which you will be given time off in lieu for as agreed with your line manager.
+For this post, the normal working week is a five-day week, Monday to Friday.
+The normal working day will be 09.00 to 17.00.
+However, some flexibility will be expected as the need to participate in fundraising events or wider museum activities will arise.

 How to Apply